mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter0_Preface/Notes.md

     6. **Code reuse** : Greater modularity and fewer interdependencies result in code that can be reused with less effort

-    7. **Improvved efficiency** : Using kernels allow software to be completly **event-driven**, no processing time is wasted by polling for events.Code executes only when there is something that must be done.
+    7. **Improved efficiency** : Using kernels allow software to be completly **event-driven**, no processing time is wasted by polling for events.Code executes only when there is something that must be done.

     8. **Idle Time** : The idle task created automatically when the scheduler is **started**.
 It executes when there is **nothing** to execute.
 The idle task can be used to **measure spare processing capacity**, **perform background checks**, place processor into **low-power mode**